t4qjXH8N/ioBroker.google-sharedlocations/README.md

 ## Changelog
+#### 0.0.2 (2018-01-02)
+- improved descriptions
+- several bugfixes

 #### 0.0.1 (2017-12-31)
 - basic features tested

 known issued
-- objects for fences have to be deleted manually
+- objects for fences have to be deleted manually when they are removed in the admin interface

 ## Disclaimer
 I am not in any association with Google.